 This article provides you with simple steps to maintain focus on organisational learning and workforce reskilling while successfully steering your organisation through COVID-19.
 Be like the bacteria.
 Learn, adapt and survive COVID-19.

 The rise of a global pandemic and a new way of working

-Since the first COVID-19 (or coronavirus) case in China, our lives have drastically changed.
-As the outbreak has become a pandemic with global impact, uncertainty is increasing rapidly as organisations and their workforce are entering the “new normal”.
-In times of crisis leaders’ first instinct is to put on hold all but the basics for securing daily operations.
+Since the first COVID-19 (or coronavirus) case in China, our lives have changed drastically.
+As the outbreak has become a pandemic with global impact, uncertainty is increasing rapidly as organisations and their workforce are entering the "new normal".
+In times of crisis leaders' first instinct is to put on hold all but the basics for securing daily operations.
 Workforce learning programs, in most cases, being the first thing to be cancelled.
 However, looking at the changes already brought by COVID-19 and the expected permanent change of daily operations it is essential for organisational survival to invest in their learning programs.
 But how will you accomplish this amid a crisis?
 And how can you maintain focus on reskilling the workforce while at the same time keeping the focus on what is crucial for business survival?
 And how will you manage it all from a distance?

 Reskilling the workforce in times of COVID-19